IHP Volunteer Information

 AIRPORT:

 Mwalimu Julius Nyerere International Airport is located in Dar es Salaam.
-This is the international airport which is closest to Zinga.
+This is the international airport which is closest.
 Fly into Dar es Salaam and we’ll pick you up or arrange transport for you.

-For details regarding transport from Dar es Salaam to Zinga, contact Paula at paula@ihptz.org.
-If you will be working in Dodoma, it is a 6 hour drive from Dar es Salaam.
-There are no local flights.
+For details regarding transport, contact Paula at paula@ihptz.org.
+It is about an 8 hour drive from Dar es Salaam.
+There may be local flights.

 VACCINATIONS: